What is a Federal Pell Grant?

 Where can I learn more about how my EFC was determined by the Department of Education?

-Students who would like to learn more about how their EFC was determined can download the 2013 -14 EFC Formula PDF provided online through the Department of Education.
+Students who would like to learn more about how their EFC was determined can download the EFC Formula provided online through the Department of Education.

 If I am eligible to receive a Federal Pell Grant, do I have to pay it back?

 Federal Pell Grants do not have to be repaid unless there is a decrease in enrollment after receiving the funds.
 Any decrease in enrollment due to withdrawing, being withdrawn, or dropping classes might result in having to pay a portion or all of the Federal Pell funds back.